-The body of this report after examining the riot envirNIBHLIBERTOR BY THE RIOTS AND SETS FORTH SUBJECTIONS FOR THER ALIEUTORS ORMENT, SOME OF the riot effects, and the community attitudes, Ne recommend That These subjections be studied, on en experimo will discuss several specific problems and set forth suggestions basis, By all the Addropainte Perenal Admirs of By for their affectation.
-Governor Browns Commission as To Their GEFELTION OSS & FEASIBILITY aspect of our national life, for the problems are not those of one city alone.
+MIGHLIGHTED BY THE RIOTS AM SETS FORTH SUGGESTIONS FOR THER Allowards onment, some of the riot effects, and the community attitudes, Ne recommend That these subjections Be studied on an Greentho will discuss several specific problems and set forth suggestions BATIS, BATIL THE APPROPRIATE FEDERAL AGENCIES AT BY BY STEPPING.
+GOVERNOR BROWNS COMMISSION AS TO THE INTERPRETATION OSS & FEASIBILITY aspect of our national life, for the problems are not those of one city alone.